BASIC APPEAL FORMS

 the appeal is being taken.
 No filings of any nature can be made

 at the court's central office in Middletown.

 Form.
-An original brief and three copies shall be filed, and, in
+An original brief and three copies shall be filed and shall

-fastened along the left margin.
+be stapled once in the upper left corner.
 It is not necessary or desirable

 to enclose any brief in a paper or plastic cover or binder.
 Carbon